hirnsalat/hirnsalat/README.md

 ### Hi there 👋

+This is a place for little experiments.
+Interested in music software, document generation and creative web dev.

+Write code for people, not for the compiler.

 <!--
 **hirnsalat/hirnsalat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.